OpenAgenda/oa-public/packages/inboxes/README.md

 The integrating controller can figure out if the user is a involved in the conversation, the service only registers the identifier of the user of a message when it is added to a conversation.

+### Types

+Every conversation has a type.
+A type is defined at initialization, bundled with its set of actions, title formatting rules and whatnot.

+For example:

+ * an 'event' conversation needs a url and a title to generate a linked conversation.
+It has no action.
+ * a 'contact' conversation needs the name of the user writing a message for the title label
+ * a 'contributioninvitationrequest' needs 2 actions: 'accept' or 'reject'; it also needs the name of the requesting user for the title label

+### Resolution

+Conversations with actions are marked as 'resolved' when an action has been taken.
+Conversations without any action are marked as resolved when a user other than the conversation creator ( author of the first message ) submits a message ( or a default resolve action could be used for action-less conversations? )

 ### Messages